MalloZup/malloblog/content/posts/heartofclojure.md

 In fact, I think lot of people share the same doubts with me about free software and its meaning, **suitenable organisation models** for individuals and contributors.
 It is not only about money but how people can feel a value or a meaning with the software they do for helping others.
 There are lot of open questions, which find different answers in different countries and communities perhaps.
 Most of them doesn't have any answer yet in our current systems ( not only clojure).
+But things are going forward!

 The most common error we can do is thinking we known already our world because we have some experience (or we think we have? :) )